niragam/Assembly-Number-Guessing-game/README.md

 # Number Guessing Game (Assembly)

 This project is a simple number guessing game implemented in x86-64 assembly.
-The game prompts the user to input a seed for generating a random number and allows up to 5 guesses to correctly identify the random number between 0 and 10.
-The program terminates either when the user guesses the number correctly or runs out of attempts.
+The game prompts the user to input a seed for generating a random number and allows up to M guesses(M set to 5) to correctly identify the random number between 0 and N.(N set to 10) The program terminates either when the user guesses the number correctly or runs out of attempts.

-## Features
-- Requests a seed value for random number generation.
-- Generates a random number between 0 and 10.
-- Allows up to 5 guesses.
-- Displays appropriate messages for correct guesses, incorrect guesses, and game over.

 ## Requirements
 - GCC compiler (for assembling and linking the program)